 This two-semester lab course is a first-year college chemistry program.
 This course prepares students for the Advanced Placement Examination in Chemistry.
-A summer assignment to review the fundamental skills is required.
+A summer assignment to review fundamental skills is required.
 Strong emphasis is placed on chemical calculations, the mathematical treatment of problems, and laboratory work.
-Students are required to take the AP Chemistry final exam.
+Topics covered extensively include atomic structure and properties, molecular and ionic compound structure and properties, intermolecular forces and properties, chemical reactions, kinetics, thermodynamics, equilibrium, acids and bases, and applications of thermodynamics.
+Students are required to take the final exam and the AP Chemistry exam.
 Each student must have a scientific/graphing calculator.

-0424 PRINCIPLES OF BIOMEDICAL SCIENCE CP
+0424 PRINCIPLES OF BIOMEDICAL SCIENCE CP Prerequisite: Biology CP or Biology H